 - When you purchase the Software or during the course of your subscription you will be provided with an installation key code (“IKC”).
 Please keep the installation key code in a safe place.
 You will need it when you first install, reactivate or re-install (if permitted) the Software.
 Please note if you lose your IKC that it may not be replaced by Reckon and you will not be able to install or reinstall the Software.
 If you need to retrieve your IKC, you must contact Reckon and verify your account details;

-- There will be no charge to activate the Software initially or to reactivate your Software when you verify your licence details;
+- Subject to the application of the sunset policy, there will be no charge to activate the Software initially or to reactivate your Software when you verify your licence details;

-- If you do not renew your subscription, which also requires you to install and use the updated Software or if you do not verify your licence details (as applicable) within the required period, the Software may continue to operate but with impaired functionality or you may not be able to access the Software at all (including printing out or viewing any of your data or records); and
+- If you do not renew your subscription, which also requires you to install and use the updated Software, if you have purchased a non-subscription version of the Software and continue to use the Software during the Sunset Period, or if you do not verify your licence details (as applicable) within the required period, the Software may continue to operate but with impaired functionality or you may not be able to access the Software at all (including printing out or viewing any of your data or records); and

-- Reckon has a ‘sunset policy’ which means that technical support is not available for some older versions of the Software.
-This includes the ability to install or re-install that Software for any reason if you have lost your IKC for those old versions.
-If you have lost your IKC, Reckon may be able to replace or retrieve it for you provided that you can verify your account details.
-If you have lost your IKC and it cannot be replaced and you wish to continue using the Software, you will need to purchase a new copy of the current version of that Software.
+- Reckon has a ‘sunset policy’ which means that Technical Support (as defined below) is not available for non-current versions of the Software during the Sunset Period.
+This includes the ability to install or re-install that Software for any reason, and may also include licence verification of previously installed Software.
+If you have lost your IKC and it cannot be replaced, or re-activation or licence verification is unable to be performed by Reckon during the Sunset Period, and you wish to continue using the Software, you will need to purchase a new copy of the current version of that Software.

 - Reckon BankData: You must have compatible Reckon Accounts Business Range software (excluding EasyStart) or as specified on the Website, which may be updated from time to time to access bank data feeds.
 You will require internet access.
 Your access to the bank data feeds are subject to your bank’s terms and conditions and their acceptance of your application to supply the bank data feeds.
 This Licence will entitle you to the number of bank data feed import transactions for you which you have subscribed and paid, subject to Reckon’s Fair Use Policy as updated from time to time, located here.
 This licence is not transferable between other Reckon Software (eg. Reckon One).
 You must purchase a separate licence for each other Reckon product in which you want to import bank data feeds.